 Smart Access Memory

-At first, this was a feature exclusive to gamers who use a Ryzen 5000 series processor with a Radeon RX 6000 series graphics card, which allowed these two components to communicate more efficiently.
+At first, this feature was exclusive to gamers who use a Ryzen 5000 series processor with a Radeon RX 6000 series graphics card, which allowed these two components to communicate more efficiently.
 That, in return, leads to an increase in performance.

 AMD said that if you pair these two on its 500 series chipset motherboards, you will see as much as a 13% performance increase, which ended up being true.
 Some benchmarks showed even more impressive performance increases than that.

 However, this feature is no longer exclusive to Ryzen 5000 CPUs and RX 6000 GPUs.
 NVIDIA has been working hard to bring Resizable Bar (Smart Access Memory is just AMD’s name for it) and has been able to do so.